vishvAsa/kalpAntaram/kANe/v1p1/17_ushanas.md

 271

-This smrti quotes Usanas himself, also Manu, Bhrgu (Bhrguputra III ), Prajapati and speaks of dharmaśāstras, Puranas, Mimārsā, Vedanta, Pāñcarătras, Kāpālikas and Pāśupatas.
+This smrti quotes Usanas himself, also Manu, Bhrgu (Bhrguputra III ), Prajapati and speaks of dharmaśāstras, Puranas, Mimārsā, Vedanta, Pāñcarātras, Kāpālikas and Pāśupatas.
 Numerous verses from the Manusmộti are found in it (e. g.
 Manu II.
 42, 49, 50, 125 ) and occur in the first chapter alone.
 There is a brief prose passage towards the end of the 9th chapter.
 It speaks of Kāpālikas, Pāśupatas and atheists together ( 1).
 525 ).

 None of these smộtis in verse contains the passages in verse on vyavahāra ascribel to Ušauas that occur in the Mitākṣarā, Smrticandrikā and other works.

 The Mit. (on Yāj.
 III.
 260 ) and Aparārka (e. g. p.
 158, 192, 255 ) contain prose passages ascribed to Usanas and the same works contain numerous verses ascribed to Usanas, most of which are not found in the two smrtis in Jivananda.
 Some of the verses in Apararka ascribed to Ušanas are found in the Aušanasasmrti (e. g.
 Aparūrka p.
 418 'kuryād-abaraḥ śrād dham’is Jivananda I. p.
 521 ).

-In other cases the verses quoted from Ušanas in Aparā rka, though not quite identical, bear a very close resemblance (e. g. the four verses in Aparărka on p.
+In other cases the verses quoted from Ušanas in Aparā rka, though not quite identical, bear a very close resemblance (e. g. the four verses in Aparārka on p.
 450 closely resemble Jivananda I, p.
 525 and have some verses in common ).

-Among the views on Vyavahăra quoted from Ugapas are some interesting ones.
+Among the views on Vyavahāra quoted from Ugapas are some interesting ones.
 It was he who said that a son was not bound to pay his father's debt, if it was a fine or unpaid toll or what is not vyāvahārika.261 He holds that even blind, deaf or old men, women, minors could be witnesses in charges of sākasa ( Aparārka p.
 671).
 He is quoted also on ordeals, on svāmipāla vivāda and on steya.

 Ušanas is quoted in Kalpataru (Grhastha kāņda ) 8 times, in Srāddha 13 times (8 times in prose ), in Vyavahāra eleven times (all verses, except one proge passage on p.
 814 on anuloma unions ), 6 times in Niyatakāla.